rnaveensrinivas/Linux/README.md

 | `less [file]` + `F`  | Follow a file as it grows in real-time within `less`.| `less goals.txt` then type `F`|

 ---
-Here’s a refined and well-structured version of the explanation for a better flow:
+Here's a refined and well-structured version of the explanation for a better flow:

 ---